-Mathematics is the foundation of all learning, and is even found in Nature (Fibonacci Sequence), and so math is also in telemarketing.
-Rather than go through the explanation of creating the mathematic formula for telemarketing success, Video # 3 is a complete diagram on whiteboard for you to view.
+Mathematics is the foundation of all learning, and is even found in Nature (Fibonacci Sequence), and so math is also necessary to successful telemarketing.
+Rather than go through the explanation of creating the mathematic formula for telemarketing success, Video # 3 has a complete diagram on the whiteboard for you to view.

-So, knowing your closing rate and tying it to your goal will tell you how many leads you must generate for the sales folks to work is a must.
+So, knowing your closing rate and tying it to your goal will tell you how many leads you must generate for your sales team to work is a must.
 Once you are coasting along and are managing the team, your closing percentage should increase a little each month as the team gets more proficient.

-The next piece of math is determining how many hits (a hit is a request for an appointment or request for a literature kit) you'll need to get to reach your new sales goal.
-That way, when hits are down even though the lead count is consistent, you've got internal problems, or your leads have soured for some reason.
+The next needed number is to determine how many hits (a hit is a request for an appointment or request for a literature kit) you'll need to get to reach your new sales goal.
+That way, you know that when hits are down, even though the lead count is consistent, you've got internal problems to fix, or your leads have soured for some reason.

-So here is my ‘secret’ formula that every phone-tiger should use.
+So here is my ‘secret’ formula that every gungho outbound sales person (I like to call them phone-tigers) should use.
 A full-time or near full-time "phone-tiger" can have 3 to 4 conversations per hour, 3 to 4 hours per day, 3-4 days per week.
 If the script is right, if the phone-tiger is motivated, if the list is warm enough and if the call list is made of fresh, qualified, warm leads you can expect 1 to 2 hits per day.

-Note that this exercise will generate a very large pool of ‘nice conversation list’ that does not lead up to a ‘hit’.
+Note that this exercise will generate a very large ‘nice conversation list’ that does not always lead up to an immediate ‘hit’.
 The ‘nice conversation database’ should be adequately used for segmentation and your database administrator should routinely add the ‘nice conversations list’ to your long term nurture and cash surge campaigns.

-There's a lot more math in marketing, but for this, it's enough.
+There's a lot more math in marketing, but for this conversation, it's enough.